 - Shareholder Communications to the Board.
 Shareholders may contact an individual director, the Board as a group or a specified Board committee or group, including the independent directors as a group, by mail, addressed to:

 - Cenveo, Inc. Board of Directors or Lead Director, c/o General Counsel, Cenveo, Inc., 200 First Stamford Place, Stamford, CT 06902

 The General Counsel will review all such correspondence and forward it (or a summary) to the appropriate parties.
 Correspondence regarding accounting, internal accounting controls or auditing matters will be forwarded to the chair of the Audit Committee.

-25. Composition of Committees; Committee Chairs.
+- Composition of Committees; Committee Chairs.
 The Audit, Compensation, now known as the Human Resources Committee, and Nominating and Governance Committees consist solely of independent directors.
 The Board is responsible for the appointment of committee members and committee chairs, on recommendation of the Nominating and Governance Committee, according to criteria that it determines to be in the best interest of Cenveo and its shareholders.

-29. Website Posting of Governance Documents.
+- Website Posting of Governance Documents.
 These guidelines, charters of the Audit, Compensation, now known as the Human Resources Committee, and Nominating and Governance Committees, along with Cenveo's Code of Ethics are posted on Cenveo's website at www.cenveo.com.

 Last modified July 30, 2015, as approved by the Unanimous Written Consent of the Board of Directors of Cenveo, Inc. at its Board meeting dated July 30, 2015.
 Modified to correct the title to the HR Committee on May 10, 2017.